 Yeah, but at the same time I just feel like knowing him is already a huge addition to my musical inspiration.
 Even if we don't release it, I still think it's really cool I met him.
 I'm not going to force it.
 The best thing about collaborations like this is that you'll immediately hear how much fun the people had recording it, and that it wasn't done just because it was convenient.

 In your latest EP there were a lot of influences from the 90s British music scene.
 Your parents are from England, is that a coincidence?

 Probably?
 I think that a lot of my influences came from home because there was always music playing.
 My mom used to listen to a sort of agricultural deep house, trippy stuff.
 I don't know whether the 90s trip-hop feeling in my music comes from that, but I'm sure home had its influence on me.
 I used to do a lot of aerial acrobatics and listened to Cirque du Soleil to serve as my own performing soundtrack.
 Some seeds must have been planted there, too.
 But in the end, I'm just not too good at naming different genres.
 I was talking to this 70-year-old lady the other day.
 She said "oh, you're a singer!
 How fun!
 Are you in classic or modern music?"
 And I really didn't know how to answer her.
 For me, there actually isn't a distinct boundary between the two.
 Actually I don't know that much about music at all, but I know what I like.

 Would you like to make a living from making music?

-Yes, but right now I think I'm just too stubborn… But you never know, maybe at the end of the year I'm signed with a label and I'll be able to do more… I'm limited now because of different jobs that I have - my life is quite hectic because of that.
+Yes, but right now I think I'm just too stubborn.
+You never know, though, maybe at the end of the year I'm signed with a label and I'll be able to do more.
+I'm limited now because of different jobs that I have - my life is quite hectic because of that.
 A lot of labels have approached me and I researched some of these people, a few of which I'm very flattered that they're talking to me.
 I just think I need to have more music first.